Edwin Poots: Views

 Poots is a young earth creationist, rejecting the Big Bang theory and theory of evolution.
 In an interview with BBC presenter William Crawley, when asked how old the Earth was, Poots replied: "My view on the earth is that it's a young earth.
 My view is 4,000 BC".
 Young earth creationism is accepted by the Free Presbyterian Church of Ulster, of which Poots is a member, and other conservative evangelicals in Northern Ireland.
 In a 2012 Belfast Telegraph article, which discussed lobbying by the creationist bible group the Caleb Foundation, Poots stated that, while not a member of the group, "Some of my views coincide with the Caleb Foundation".

 Poots faced criticism for banning blood donations from gay people, saying: "I think that people who engage in high-risk sexual behaviour in general should be excluded from giving blood".
 In June 2012, Poots said he wanted to extend the ban to people who have sex "with somebody in Africa or sex with prostitutes", stating that, in his view, this was also high-risk sexual behaviour.

 In September 2013, as Health Minister for Northern Ireland, he fought the ruling that would bring laws around LGBT adoption in Northern Ireland into line with other parts of the United Kingdom.

 In January 2016, Poots was criticised by gender equality advocates, political commentators and other politicians for saying that the newly elected First Minister, Arlene Foster's, most important job was as a "wife, mother and daughter".
 Poots defended himself saying his statement was "not sexist" and that he considered his most important job to be that of a "husband, father and son".

 In October 2020, he was criticised by members of Sinn Féin and the Alliance Party after saying coronavirus was more common in nationalist areas.
 He stated: "There is a difference between nationalist areas and unionist areas – and the difference is around six to one".
 The Department of Health stated that "data on Covid infections is not collected according to religious or political affiliation".

-Achievements

-On 17 June 2021, only 21 days into his tenure as DUP leader, Poots was forced to resign following his decision (against the will of his Assembly and Westminster teams) to nominate Paul Givan as First Minister.
-It is believed to be the shortest time between any person becoming a leader of a political party in Northern Ireland and leaving the role.